bkg2018/MLMD/docs/3-Writing.md

   embedded in doubled back-ticks with spaces
   (see [Markdown syntax about escapes](https://daringfireball.net/projects/markdown/syntax#autoescape)) and this whole sequence surrounded by MLMD escaping.
+- If a back-tick, double quote or code fence has no matching closing marker before the end of the file, MLMD prints a warning naming the marker and the line where it was opened, instead of silently swallowing the rest of the file as escaped text.

 ## III-8) Variables<A id="a34"></A>